Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% coverage with a description for the only parameter (symbol).
-The tool description does not add any new meaning or context about the parameter beyond what is already in the schema.
-Baseline 3 is appropriate because schema does the heavy lifting.
+The input schema has 100% coverage with a description for the symbol parameter.
+The tool description does not add new meaning beyond the schema, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.